Lima Memorial Health System Logo

 Deformity - contracture

-Contractures mostly occur in the skin, the tissues underneath, and the muscles, tendons, and ligaments surrounding a joint.
-They affect range of motion and function in a certain body part.
+Contractures mostly occur in the skin, the tissues underneath, and the muscles, tendons, joint capsule, and ligaments surrounding a joint.
+They reduce the range of motion and function in a certain body part.
 Often, there is also pain.

 Causes